WebexCC-SA/LAB-2857/docs/05-backend.md

 4. In **Headers**, use you POD number and attendee email.
 In the request URL (_https://appointment-management-production-095a.up.railway.app/api/customers/search/?mobileNumber=12225556666&email=customerpod4%40email.com_), replace 12225556666 with the customer mobile number, and customerpod4%40email.com with the customer email.

-> Note: URL parameters have to be encoded, %40 is the encoded representation of '@'.

-5. .
-Click on send, the response should look like this:
+5. Click on send, the response should look like this:

       ```
       {